 Chore Chart for Kids Printable – Weekly Planning

 Give your kids a kid-safe cleaning kit

 We all know that many cleaning supplies are not safe for kids.
 One way to make it easier for your kids to learn to clean is to keep a kid-safe cleaning kit on hand.
-Keeping cleaning supplies that are safe to have in your child’s reach handy allows them to take initiative when it comes to cleaning around the house and means when they are ready they can clean without supervision.
-For young kids, this can be as simple as a spray bottle with water and a little vinegar, and some microfiber clothes.
+Keeping cleaning supplies that are safe to have in your child’s reach allows them to take initiative when it comes to cleaning around the house and means when they are ready they can clean without supervision.
+For young kids, this can be as simple as a spray bottle with water, a little vinegar, and some microfiber clothes.